Châteauneuf-du-Pape AOC: Winemaking styles

 A Châteauneuf-du-Pape with the bottle embossed with papal regalia and insignia.

 Châteauneuf-du-Pape wines are often high in alcohol, typically 14-15.5%, and must be minimum 12.5% under the appellation rules with no chaptalization allowed.
 Winemaking in the region tends to focus on balancing the high sugar levels in the grape with the tannins and phenols that are common in red Châteauneuf-du-Pape.
 Following harvest, the grape clusters are rarely destemmed prior to fermentation.
 The fermentation temperatures are kept high, with the skins being frequently pumped over and punched down for the benefit of tannin levels and color extraction to achieve the characteristic dark Châteauneuf color.
-Beginning in the 1970s, market tendencies to prefer lighter, fruitier wines that can be drank sooner have prompted some estates to experiment with carbonic maceration.
+Beginning in the 1970s, market tendencies to prefer lighter, fruitier wines that can be drunk sooner have prompted some estates to experiment with carbonic maceration.
 Low yields are considered critical to the success of Châteauneuf-du-Pape with the principal grape varieties tending to make thin and bland wine when produced in higher quantities.
-The AOC requirements limit yields to 368 gallons per acre, which is nearly half the yields allowed in Bordeaux.
+The AOC requirements limit yields to 35 hectolitres per hectare, which is nearly half the yields allowed in Bordeaux.

 The common technique of using small barrel oak is not widely used in the Châteauneuf-du-Pape area, partly due to the fact that the principal grape Grenache is prone to oxidation in the porous wooden barrels.
 Instead, Grenache is vinified in large cement tanks, while the other grape varieties are made in large old barrels called foudres that do not impart the same "oaky" characteristics as the smaller oak barrels.